 Inversago believes that peripheral CB1 blockade represents a promising therapeutic avenue for other metabolic disorders, such as primary biliary cirrhosis (PBC) and primary sclerosing cholangitis (PSC), two major types of chronic cholestatic liver diseases (conditions preventing bile to flow from the liver to the duodenum).

-Primary biliary cholangitis (PBC) is a rare autoimmune liver disease characterized by biliary destruction, progressive cholestasis, and, ultimately, the development of fibrosis, cirrhosis, and hepatocellular carcinoma.
+PBC is a rare autoimmune liver disease characterized by biliary destruction, progressive cholestasis, and, ultimately, the development of fibrosis, cirrhosis, and hepatocellular carcinoma.
 Forty per cent of patients have an insufficient response to the primary medical treatment for PBC, putting them at risk of potentially life-threatening complications.
 Several studies have shown that CB1 receptors are markedly expressed in hepatocytes and biliary epithelial cells in the livers of patients with PBC.
 Moreover, PBC features liver inflammation and fibrosis, which can be reduced by the administration of CB1 antagonists.

 PSC is characterized by chronic inflammation, progressive fibrosis, and stricturing of bile ducts.